Have you been in the job market longer than you expected?

 While I certainly encourage you to set a job offer that matches your target as your overall INTENTION, as your actual working goals, I suggest that you select goals related to events and activities involved with searching for your new job.
 To keep your goals manageable and motivating, I recommend you set weekly goals.
 It’s important that you write down your goals on paper.

 * Attainable while providing a challenge

 * Stated in a positive way

 * Timed with a deadline

-Job searching may be stressful, but by resetting faulty beliefs and following some basic, proven goal-setting techniques, you can make it much less so.
+Some job searching stress may be inevitable, but by resetting faulty beliefs and following some basic, proven goal-setting techniques, you can make it much less so.

 Review your goals daily to make sure you stay on track and to adjust your schedule if necessary.
 To keep yourself motivated, always remember to plan a reward for yourself at the end of the week.
 This could be spending an evening out with friends, giving yourself permission to spend an afternoon in a hammock reading a novel, or buying a new sweater that you really wanted.
 Whatever it is, make sure it’s something that you enjoy and you will be motivated to work for.
 It is amazing how successful you will feel-how successful you will know you are-when you begin measuring your success by how much you have accomplished rather than be how much further you have to go!